 Short story by Michael Botur

-Weekend editor Mike O’Donnell leans forward in his chair and laces his tiny fingers on his desk.
-He’s a neat, upright, trim 55 year old with the physique of a 35 year old.
-He runs marathons and never sleeps.
-The clock – which you’ve been checking every five minutes– has limped past midnight and the streetlights are leaking in through the windows, lighting up an office that’s black apart from your glowing monitor.
-And your boss’s.
+Weekend editor Mike O’Donnell leans forward on his desk and aims his index fingers at you like a gunbarrel.
+He’s a fussy, fit 55 year old who runs marathons and never sleeps.
+The clock – which you’ve been checking every five minutes– has limped past midnight.
+Down on the black street, people are howling, partying.
 You’re supposed to be over at Gonzo, sweating through your suit jacket, keening your ears, spending your tiny paycheque on glasses of wine to get the senior reporters pissed enough to spill their secrets.
 Anything to get ahead.

-The clock passes 12.29.
+The clock passes 12.29 and you’re still stuck in an office with a man who cuts you off every time you try to feel proud about anything.
+12.30, now.
 May as well call it 1am.
 May as well call it next week.
-You’ve been in the newsroom for two days now, well, two dates, at least.
-You’ll get out of here when you get that scoop, but first you have to stand in front of a cynic’s dark desk til you win the argument.
+You’ve been in the newsroom for two days, well, two dates, at least.
+You’ll get out of here when you get that scoop, but first you have to stand in front of the wisest man you know and try win an argument.
 The sharpest mind in the city is trying to tell you that whether you actually defamed the All Blacks by publishing a quote you don’t have a recording of, or whether the All Blacks’ PR fuckwit is just bluffing about suing your paper, either way you have to back down.
 No proof of quote?
 Apologise and retract and save the jobs of everybody in the building.
 It’s a Schrödinger’s Cat-type deal, O’Donnell is yelling, not quite standing, though his bum has detached from his chair.
 You’re yelling back that if we’re going to use a terrible analogy like Schrödinger’s Cat, sir, then the analogy tells us the fact is as right as it is wrong, SIR.

-‘Call their bluff.
+‘Call their bluff, sir.
 Please.
 Pretend I did get a recording.
 It’s half-true.
 It’s a superposition.
 It’s as true as it is untrue.’

-O’Donnell stretches, his fingertips almost touching the spines in the bookshelf behind him.
+O’Donnell doesn’t blink.
 ‘Don’t Schrödinger me, son.
 Our scientist friend said the cat would be living and dead in equal parts until it is observed.
 Want me to fetch my dictionary of quotations and bop you over the head with it?’

 ‘I got a duty to correct inaccuracies.
 Sorry to, like, contradict you and stuff.
 The way people use the analogy isn’t even what Erwin Schrödinger intended.
 He was talking about the superposition of wave particles and– ’